1. Applying for Accommodation

 University Accommodation

-The date/day upon which you may receive an offer or University accommodation will depend on your student type and offer guarantee status.
+The date upon which you may receive an offer or University accommodation will depend on your student type and offer guarantee status.

 Accepting our offer of accommodation

-If your offer of accommodation is not suitable for you, because of your personal or health considerations or disability needs, you are advised to contact us and we will endeavour to help you, but we cannot guarantee that your preferred room will be available.
+If your offer of accommodation does not meet your needs due to a medical condition or disability that you have not previously made us aware of, you are advised to contact us and we will endeavour to help you.
+We cannot guarantee that your preferred room will be available.
 You will be required to provide medical evidence in support of any medical conditions that impact on your choice of accommodation.

 Your accommodation offer will include all the information about your contract with Us.
 You will need to read the offer of accommodation carefully and make sure it is suitable for your needs.